openstack-archive/fuel-plugin-vmware-dvs/docs/install_guide/user.rst

 -------------------------------------------------------------

 #.
 Once OpenStack has been deployed, we can start using Neutron for
    networking.
-The port group for admin\_internal\_net should appear on the vCenter:
+The port group for admin\_internal\_net could appear on the vCenter (don't worry if any DVS has missing portgroups):

    .. image:: _static/net04pg.png